 Latin America For Less works with trusted providers that operate quality, small group tours in cities and to natural wonders throughout South America.
 For more information about a specific small group tour (maximum of 15 -20 people), talk with an expert travel advisor.

-From a price-point, if you’re traveling in a group of 6+ people, the cost of doing a private tour is not going to be much different than a group tour.
+From a price-point, if you’re traveling in a group of 4 or more, the cost of doing a private tour is not going to be much different than a group tour.
 But for a group of 2 people, the price of doing a group tour versus booking a private tour is more economical.

 The benefits of booking your Peru tour early